-If you’ve ever wondered how service dogs do what they do, here’s a behind-the- scenes look from a former assistance dog trainer.
+If you’ve ever wondered how service dogs do what they do, here’s a behind-the-scenes look from a former assistance service dog trainer.

-As Drake’s trainer, I know how much time and effort led to that moment in the elevator, and why there is such a long waiting list for dogs like him.
+As a service dog trainer, I know and respect how much time and effort it takes to train a service dog.
 Assistance dogs are time-intensive and expensive to train.
 It costs service dog charities upwards of $30,000 to raise and train each dog.
 And some turn out to be just too nervous or impulsive to enjoy being assistance dogs.
 These are adopted out to good homes, often to the volunteers who raised them.

 For those dogs that make the cut, my job as an assistance dog trainer was to give them all the skills they needed to truly make a difference in my clients’ lives.
 Here’s how it’s done.

 Before they reach a trainer like myself, future assistance dogs are heavily socialized, starting at eight weeks of age when they are given to volunteers to raise.
 The volunteers take their puppies with them everywhere so they will grow up accustomed to crowds at the mall, explosive noises at the movie theatre, and rattling shopping carts at the grocery store.